WERONIKA HELENA WOZNIAK

 WHAT I DO

 Weronika Helena Wozniak is an extraordinary actress and dancer based in New York City and a regular Off-Broadway performer.
 She is currently in production of “A Midsummer Night’s Dream” with critically acclaimed theatre company The Seeing Place.
 As well as in production for The Evening Crane Theatre’s “Spyglass Seven” for The International Edgar Allan Poe Festival and will appear on the festival for second time running, this time on film.
-On September 14th she is about to start her own radio program in collaboration with Polish radio Nasze Radio in New York about culture and entertainment.
+She is hosting own radio program in collaboration with Polish radio Nasze Radio in New York about culture and entertainment on Mondays 6:15pm ET.
+She's also a member of Polish Theatre Institute since 2019.

 She is a strong advocate for LGBTQIA+ rights and as been supporting BLM movement, including the Ripple For Change Award, which was created to support non-profit organizations, who make significant contributions in their communities.
 She has collaborated in raising over $2000 for Black Theatre Network and Ali Forney Center through online theatre.